kwelch/babel-plugin-captains-log/README.md

 # this project changed from Captain's Log (☠️)
-just add console to logger.
+just add console to logger at Captain .If this item is infringing, I'll delete it.

 # Captain's Log (☠️)